Toeplitz Momentary Symbols: definition, results, and limitations in the spectral analysis of Structured Matrices: Introduction

-{ Depending on the linear differential operator and the method used in the discretization process, the associated coefficient matrix can posses a very nice structure: often they belong to the class of Toeplitz matrix sequences or to the more general class of Generalized Locally Toeplitz (GLT) matrix sequences \cite{GLT-bookI, MR3887576, GLT-bookIII}.
-One of the main advantages of belonging to the latter class is that crucial information of the involved matrices can be related to the concept of the symbol, a function which, under certain hypotheses, provides an asymptotic accurate description of their eigenvalues and singular values.
+{ Depending on the linear differential operator and the used method in the discretization process, the associated coefficient matrices can possess a very nice structure: often the associated matrix sequences belong to the Toeplitz class or to the more general class of Generalized Locally Toeplitz (GLT) matrix sequences \cite{ GLT-bookIII, GLT-bookI, GLT-bookII}.
+One of the main advantages of belonging to the latter class is that crucial information of the involved matrices can be related to the concept of the symbol, a function which, under certain hypotheses, provides an asymptotic description of their eigenvalues and singular values.
 In the past years the theory of GLT sequences has been largely improved and successfully used for this purpose.
-However, since the results from the GLT theory have an asymptotic validity, it happens that for small matrix-sizes $n$, the approximations may not be as accurate as it is desirable.
-Indeed, one aspect of the construction of the GLT symbol is that one disregards all the part that are small norm and low-rank perturbations.
-Consequently, for moderate size $n$ the matrices of interest significantly differ from those studied by means of the GLT symbol. }
+However, since the results from the GLT theory apply only to matrix sequences, it follows that its validity is of asymptotic type.
+Therefore, for small matrix-sizes $n$, the approximations may not be as accurate as it is desirable.
+Indeed, one aspect of the construction of the GLT symbol is that one disregards all parts that are small norm and low-rank perturbations.
+Consequently, for moderate size $n$ the spectra of the matrices of interest can significantly differ from those studied by means of the GLT symbol.
+For instance, in the case of the Schoenmakers-Coffey matrix sequences, the symbol is zero and in fact the eigenvalues cluster at zero, but this is clearly observed only for large sizes of the corresponding concrete matrices and hence this result was not known to people working in the field \cite{SSS}.
+On the other hand, when employing the GLT approach for solving large linear systems, the results have been very satisfactory, in particular for designing preconditioners for the (preconditioned) Krylov methods and for defining prolongation and restriction operators in multigrid methods, for PDEs and fractional differential equations (FDEs), approximated by local methods such as Finite Differences, Finite Elements, Finite Volumes, Isogeometric Analysis: see \cite{ GLT-bookIII, GLT-ETNA1, GLT-bookI, GLT-bookII} and references therein.
+The reason of such a success is quite technical and relies on the fact that the spectral approximation has not to be necessarily very accurate: for instance a preconditioning matrix sequence ensuring a clustering of radius $10^{-1}$ is often sufficient for an optimally convergent (preconditioned) Krylov method. }